First Walkers

 By First Walkers

-a group of children running down a hallway
+a group of people running down a street

 Children’s active play has significantly decreased over the last few years.
 Unlike before, when raucous, sweaty and energetic kids outside were common to see, today playtime is spent engaging in more sedate activities.
 The reduced physical activity derived from play is ultimately unhealthy for your child.